CMPS-2200/recitation-06-template/README.md

 # CMPS 2200  Recitation 06

 In this lab, we will implement *binary heaps* using Python lists.
-A binary heap is a balanced binary tree that has the *heap property*: the value at any node is less than or equal to its
+A binary heap is a balanced binary tree that has the *heap property*: the value at any node is less than or equal to its children.

 To complete this recitation, follow the instructions in [recitation-06.md](recitation-06.md) ([PDF version](recitation-06.pdf)).
 Below you'll find important and useful information about submitting your work, using git, and testing your code.